 How to make French Press Coffee

 People can get down-right snooty when it comes to how to prepare a perfect cup of coffee in a French Press.
 Always use the best coffee for French press makers.
-I’d start with this Illy coffee brand, which is recommended for French Press machines.
+I’d start with this Illy coffee beans, which are recommended for French Press machines.
 I remember my dad’s trick when he was making drip coffee.
 He’d put in 2 Tbsp of coffee grounds for every cup, then add an extra Tablespoon on top, ‘for the pot.’

 Generally speaking, here’s how much coffee grounds to place in the bottom of your small French press.
 Also be sure you are using the best coffee for French Press makers.
 Don’t go with an espresso grind or you’ll be drinking mud.
 I’ve done that!
 These sizes are more American measures who typically enjoy a bigger cup of coffee. :